Brazil was my most recent obsession.

-Brazil was my latest obsession.
-From 2013 to 2016 I spent nearly two years in Brazil on long reporting trips, traveling through much of the world’s fifth-largest country.
-I started in Rio de Janeiro in 2013, where I also did lots of rock climbing.
-In mid-2014 I relocated to the Amazon hub of Manaus to cover the World Cup.
-Toward the end of 2014 I migrated south to Curitiba to cover Brazil’s presidential election, then traveled through Uruguay and Argentina, where I climbed the Western Hemisphere’s highest summit, Mt.
+From 2013 to 2016 I was constantly visiting Brazil on three- to five-month-long reporting trips, traveling through much of the world’s fifth-largest country.
+I started in Rio de Janeiro in 2013, relocated to the Amazon hub of Manaus in mid-2014, then migrated south to Curitiba to cover Brazil’s presidential election, and traveled through Uruguay and Argentina, where I climbed the Western Hemisphere’s highest summit, Mt.
 Aconcagua.

 In the first half of 2015 I lived a few months in Florianopolis, in Belo Horizonte, traveled along the old Estrada Real and stopped at many gorgeous old colonial towns, and hiked some epic hikes and climbed some great climbs.
 The second half of 2015 and 2016, I was mostly in Rio de Janeiro leading up to the Summer Olympics.